 Silly or not, these sayings influenced you.

-They imprinted you with a subconscious belief system that repels money like a bug spray to mosquitoes and elevates poverty to a virtuous status.
+They have imprinted you with a subconscious belief system that repels money like bug sprays to mosquitoes and elevates poverty to a virtuous status.

 Now you’re confused and conflicted about money.

-If it’s bad, can you want it?
+If it’s bad, should you want it?
 If you want it, what about children dying of hunger in Africa?
 You selfish bastard / bitch!

 So you do what you must.
 You run away from money or give it away as fast as you can.
 In one hand and out the other it goes.

-Problem solved – the Heaven’s Gates are open for you 24/7.
+Problem solved – the Heaven’s gate is open to you 24/7.
 Walk in.

 You mommy and daddy worked hard for their money.
 You watched with admiration as they provided for you.